Frequently Asked Questions About Medical Device First-in-Human Clinical Trials in Colombia

 How many institutional review boards (IRB) are there in Colombia?

-As of September, 2018, Colombia's INVIMA there are 69 IRBs (also known as “research ethics committees” (EC) in Colombia) that INVIMA has certified in Good Clinical Practice following ICH/GCP international guidelines.
+Colombia has about 70 IRBs (also known as “research ethics committees” or ECs) that INVIMA has certified in Good Clinical Practice following ICH/GCP international guidelines.
 Every site in Colombia can only be associated with one IRB/EC at any point in time.

 How many clinical research sites are there in Colombia?

 Colombia has about 110+ health institutions (aka IPS' in Colombia) that INVIMA has certified in Good Clinical Practice following ICH/GCP international guidelines.

-What is the IRB review timeline in Colombia?
+What is the IRB/EC review timeline in Colombia?